Selective Transfer with Reinforced Transfer Network for Partial Domain Adaptation: Our Approach

-To ensure the shared feature extractor and shared classifier can be trained with supervision on labeled samples, we also define a standard cross-entropy classification loss $\mathcal{L}_{s}$ with respect to labeled source samples.
-Moreover, to encourage the target domain to have a nice manifold structure and thus increase the contributions of target data for better transfer, we expand CORAL and further constrain $F$ by adopting the entropy minimization principle \cite{grandvalet2005semi}.
-Let $\hat{y}_i^t=C(F(x_i^t))$, the entropy objective function $\mathcal{L}_{t}$ utilized to quantify the uncertainty of the predicted label of the target sample can be computed as $-\sum_{c=1}^{|\mathcal{C}_s|}\hat{y}_{i,c}^t\log\hat{y}_{i,c}^t$.
-It is worth mentioning that the entropy minimization only constrains $F$.
-We believe that if the entropy minimization applied to both $F$ and $C$ as in \cite{long2016unsupervised}, the target domain samples are easily classified into the wrong class in early training and are difficult to correct afterward.
+To ensure the shared feature extractor and classifier can be trained with supervision on labeled samples, we define a standard cross-entropy classification loss $\mathcal{L}_{s}$ with respect to labeled source samples.
 Formally, the full objective function for the domain adaptation model is as follows:

-where hyperparameters $\lambda_1$ and $\lambda_2$ control the impact of the corresponding objective functions.
-However, in the PDA scenario, most existing standard domain adaptation methods (e.g. CORAL) may trigger negative transfer since these methods force alignment of the global distributions $p$ and $q$, even though $p_{\mathcal{C}_{s} \setminus \mathcal{C}_{t}}$ and $q$ are non-overlapping and cannot be aligned during transfer.
-Thus, the motivation of the reinforced data selector is to mitigate negative transfer by filtering out the source outlier classes $\mathcal{C}_{s}\setminus \mathcal{C}_{t}$ before performing the distribution alignment.
+where hyperparameter $\lambda_1$ control the impact of the corresponding objective function.
+However, in the PDA scenario, most DA methods (e.g. CORAL) may trigger negative transfer since these methods force alignment of the global distributions $p$ and $q$, even though $p_{\mathcal{C}_{s} \setminus \mathcal{C}_{t}}$ and $q$ are non-overlapping and cannot be aligned during transfer.
+Thus, the motivation of the reinforced data selector is to mitigate negative transfer by filtering out the outlier source classes $\mathcal{C}_{s}\setminus \mathcal{C}_{t}$ before performing the distribution alignment.